 SENIOR PLAYING CO OR ASSISTANT COACH

-The Winchelsea Football Netball Club Inc. affiliated with Geelong and District Football League invites suitable applicants to apply for the Senior Playing Co or Assistant Coach Role for 2017 season.
+The Winchelsea Football Netball Club Inc. affiliated with Geelong and District Football League invites suitable applicants to apply for the Senior Playing Co-Coach or Assistant Coach Role for the 2017 season.

-The successful applicant will work with non-playing coach, Luke Rayner to help develop our current playing list.

-Winchelsea boasts some of the very best facilities in the Geelong area.
-We have lights that can host night football and access to onsite gym.
-For further details of our facilities please visit www.thehubwinchelsea.com.au

-The successful applicant will:

-Be an on field leader

-Played at a higher level of senior football
+The successful applicant will join an established coaching group supported by a strong committee.
+Our facilities are some of the best in the Geelong region incorporating a fantastic playing surface, VFL standard lighting and onsite community sized gymnasium

+Applicants should boast the following characteristics:

-An ability to teach and develop players at all levels of capability
+Proven leadership capabilities.
+Proven ability to develop relationships with all player types.
+In depth understanding of the modern game

-Help improve training standards and expectations

-Evolve game plan
+Played senior football of a high standard

 Willingness to work with support staff, volunteers, sponsors and members.